SolaceTraining/solace-workshop-scs/codelab.md

 ![story_section3_g2](images/story_section3_g2.png)

-To do this we will deploy a sink app.
+To do this we will create a sink app.
 Recall that a sink app binds to an INPUT channel.

-### Deploying a Sink
+### Creating a Sink
 * Open the "03-scs-sink-analytics" project
 * Take a look at the code in the *ScsSinkAnalytics.java* class; you'll notice we have a very simple class with only a few methods.
 As we saw earlier, the *@StreamListener* attribute identifies which channel our *sink* method will receive events from.
 Also notice that the sink method is expecting a POJO tweet parameter of type *Tweet*
-* Now update the *application.yml* file for the "03-scs-sink-analytics" project with the same info that you used when deploying the source app.
+* Now update the *application.yml* file for the "03-scs-sink-analytics" project with the same info that you used when creating the source app.
-* While updating this file also replace the **ATTENDEE_NAME** group with your unique name
+* While updating this file also replace the `ATTENDEE` group with your unique name
-* Time to deploy!
-Deploy the "03-scs-sink-analytics" app the same way you started "02-scs-source-tweets"
+* Time to test it out!
+Run the "03-scs-sink-analytics" app the same way you started "02-scs-source-tweets"
 * Now that your sink is started you should see it logging the tweets as they come in!

 Negative
 : Note that Spring Cloud Streams [provides message converters](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_provided_messageconverters) which enable the conversion of a payload to/from a specified format/shape (such as a Tweet POJO in our case) based on the argumentType in the method signature and the contentType specified on the message.
 The default content type is application/json.

 ###
 * Developer - Woohoo!
-We've deployed our first SCS source and sink applications and the marketing department is now getting the stream of tweets as they requested!
+We've created our first SCS source and sink applications and the marketing department is now getting the stream of tweets as they requested!
 Time to give our boss the good news.
 ![story_section3_g3](images/story_section3_g3.png)

 Positive